Overview- Cape Highlights Walk

 Choice of Standard or Superior accommodation is available.
 View the standard of accommodation -

-The rate for the holiday is available on request
+The rate for the holiday is available on request.
+Choice of standard or superior accommodation.

 The whole route is rated Moderate/Easy- 7 days Moderate, 6 days Easy and 2 days Moderate/Challenging.
 Refer to Walking Grades